Late-time correlation functions in dS$_3$/CFT$_2$ correspondence: Comments on the loops in dS spacetime

 \section{Comments on the loops in dS spacetime}

-In this section, we present some partial new results on the loop computations in the dS spacetime and higher order $1/c$-expansions of the dual CFT correlation functions, which hopefully will become relevant in the subsequent studies.
+In this section, we present some partial new results on the loop computations in the dS spacetime and higher order $1/c$-expansions of the dual CFT correlation functions.
+We are planing to continue systematic investigations on higher order corrections in $1/c$ and the results we obtain in this section hopefully will become relevant in the subsequent studies.